rystsov/mongodb-transaction-example/README.md

 5. Repeat step №1

-I think it pretty easy to prove transaction properties - just check that all statement I made above are true and use them to prove it.
+I think it pretty easy to prove transaction properties - just check that all statement I made above are true and use them to prove atomicity.

 ### Conclusion